Updated Summer 2020

 - And great build quality.

-Until that distant day comes I’ll stick with my Teva Omniums (left), even though they’re rather more for day-use and watery than actual overnight hikey.
+Until that distant day comes I’ll stick with my Teva Omniums (above), even though they’re rather more for day-use and watery than actual overnight hikey.
 Update here.